Celer Channel Overview¶

 Figure above depicts the high-level architecture of Celer state channel network.
 A primary design decision is to decouple the payment and app state channels in order to significantly reduce the complexity and improve the scalability of the whole system.
 As shown in the figure, there are three key components in the system: CelerPay, CelerApp, and CelerNode.

-CelerPay is a generalized payment network that supports efficient off-chain token transfer with the capbability to resolve arbitrary conditional dependency on on-chain verifiable states.
+CelerPay is the generalized payment channel that supports efficient off-chain token transfer with arbitrary conditions on on-chain verifiable states.
 It consists of a set of on-chain smart contracts and off-chain communication protocols.
 The shared smart contracts maintain the minimum required on-chain states for each pair of channel peers.
 The off-chain protocols specify how peers update and exchange off-chain states, and when to make the rare on-chain function calls.
-CelerPay channels are the edges connecting the state channel network.
+CelerPay channels are the edges of the state channel network.
 An off-chain payment can be multi-hop and traverse through multiple CelerPay channels.